-If it is a dispute about enforcing a right under the Basic Conditions of Employment Act (BCEA), a Sectoral Determination or a Wage Determination or the Occupational Health and Safety Act, then a complaint can be sent to the Department of Labour.
+If it is a dispute about enforcing a right under the Basic Conditions of Employment Act (BCEA), a Sectoral Determination or a Wage Determination or the Occupational Health and Safety Act, then a complaint can be sent to the CCMA in terms of Section 73A of the BCEA or to the Department of Employment and Labour.

-The complaint can include a request for a 'compliance order' which is issued by an inspector of the Department.
-(See page 189 Enforcement of the BCEA; page 196 Enforcement of a workplace-based collective agreement; page 198 Enforcement of a Sectoral Determination; page 215 Enforcement of the OHSA)
+The complaint to the Department of Employment and Labour can include a request for a 'compliance order' which is issued by an inspector of the Department.
+(See pg 301: Enforcement of the BCEA; See pg 321: Enforcement of a workplace-based collective agreement; See pg 323: Enforcement of a Sectoral Determination; See pg 346: The Occupational Health and Safety Act)

-If it is a matter of enforcing a right or a dispute of rights under the Labour Relations Act (LRA) (for example, an alleged unfair dismissal) where no bargaining council exists in that sector then the matter should be referred to the Commission for Conciliation, Mediation and Arbitration (CCMA) for conciliation.
+If it is a matter of enforcing a right or a dispute of rights under the Labour Relations Act (LRA) (for example, an alleged unfair dismissal) where no bargaining council exists in that sector, then the matter should be referred to the Commission for Conciliation, Mediation and Arbitration (CCMA) for conciliation.
 If the dispute concerns a dismissal, it must be referred within 30 days of the date of dismissal.
 If it concerns an Unfair Labour Practice, then the dispute must be referred within 90 days of the alleged unfair practice occurring.
+(See pg 370: Solving disputes under the LRA)

-If conciliation fails then refer the dispute to arbitration within 90 days of receiving the certificate of failed conciliation from the CCMA.
-The CCMA will hear disputes over a BCEA issue if it is related to a matter which is being arbitrated by the CCMA (for example, a claim of unfair dismissal is before the CCMA together with a claim for unpaid leave pay).
+If conciliation fails, then refer the dispute to arbitration within 90 days of receiving the certificate of failed conciliation from the CCMA.
+The CCMA will hear disputes over a BCEA issue if it is related to a matter that is being arbitrated by the CCMA (for example, a claim of unfair dismissal is before the CCMA, together with a claim for unpaid leave pay).